ColdGrub1384/multibuild/README.md

 # multibuild

-A Swift build system for compiling to multiple architectures and sdks supporting multiple build backends.
+A Swift build system for compiling to multiple architectures and sdks supporting multiple build systems.
 This library provides types that define projects, configurations and also a command line interface to trigger builds.

 (only supports Apple platforms for the moment and not all because that's what I'm testing against currently but I plan to add support for at least Linux / Android)